The hardest part of creative writing is getting started.

 One of my participant’s drafts in the V0 prototype

-The concept resonated with the writers I spoke with
+The concept resonated with writers:

 “I found it a little hard at first to not go back and delete and re-write, but then I got into the swing of it.
 It’s a really interesting aid.
 I’d like to use it again.”